 10 Best Things To Do In Quito, Ecuador

 1. Tour the Cathedral

 When looking at an aerial view of Quito there is one building which stands out above all the rest: Basilica del Voto Nacional.

-This massive, ornate cathedral sits on a hill in the Centro Historico, in the south of Quito, and is truly a work of art.
+This massive, ornate cathedral sits on a hill in the Centro Historico, in the south of Quito.
+It is truly a work of art.

-The exterior of the building is crafted in beautiful detail, and the interior is full of religious art and delicate stained glass.
+The exterior of the building is crafted in beautiful detail.
+Whereas the interior is full of religious art and delicate stained glass.

 It costs $1 to enter the church and $2 to climb the tall towers for a picturesque view overlooking the city.

 While wandering around the south of Quito, you may notice a giant silver angel on a hill, faithfully watching over the bustling city.

 This 45-meter tall, aluminum statue represents the Virgen de Quito and rests atop the hill named El Panecillo.